Properties of a clay pot

 Finish cooking process with low heat

 Especially broth, stews, lentils, etc. Low heat helps to conclude the cooking process.
+If you go from medium/low to off, give the pot a longer rest time.

 Let food rest in the pot after cooking